seb7887/rust-learning/README.md

 - Blocks are expressions too, so they can be assigned to the place expression such as a local variable
 - To end with a **semicolon** a block expression is to return a `()`

+## Functions

+- If the return value is an expression, don't put a semicolon at the end `lhs % rhs == 0`
+- If the return value is a sentence, put a semicolon at the end `return true;`